jthippo/reading-notes/coders-computer.md

 1. Code completion
 2. Syntax highlighting
 3. Variety of themes
-4. Good selection of themes
+4. Good selection of extensions

 #### What do the following commands do?
 + pwd - print working directory